Through My Eyes. Again - Cover

 “I think you’d like her, Col. She wants to be a doctor.”
 I took a sip of my coffee.
 “She learned German from the wife of a German POW who stayed in England after the war, working on her parents’ dairy farm.”

-Col relaxed.
+I saw Col relax.
 She leaned across and punched me on the arm, realising she had been had.

 “Ouch.”
-I rubbed my arm, pretending she’d hit me hard – and then smiled.
-“Ginnie was quite nervous on the plane.
-I tried to help her, but her nerves got to her and she was air sick when she tried to eat lunch.”
+I rubbed my arm, pretending she’d hit me much harder – and then smiled.
+“Ginnie was quite nervous on the plane and even though I tried to help her, the nerves got to her when she tried to eat lunch.”

 “Oh, the poor girl,” Col empathised.

-“She was fine once we landed – and we went for a walk in the Tiergarten for some fresh air once we got to our hotel.”
+“She was fine once we landed – and we walked in the Tiergarten for some fresh air.”

-“Was she sick again on the flight home?”
+“Was she all right on the flight home?”

-“No. I think the trip has helped her self-confidence a heap.
-She had to make a number of speeches as she was the only girl.”
+“Oh yes.
+In fact, I think the trip has helped her self-confidence.
+She had to make several speeches, as she was the only girl on the trip.”

 “How many of you were there?”
 Mutti Frida asked.

-“There were two chaperones – a man and a woman – and five prize winners.
-I was much the youngest.
-We were hosted everywhere by the FDJ – and I got to meet a Polish delegation in Leipzig, too.”
+“There were two chaperones – a man and a woman – and five of us prize winners.
+I was the youngest – all the others were about eighteen, in their final year of school.
+The FDJ hosted us everywhere – and I got to meet a young Polish delegation in Leipzig, too.”

 Mutti Frida stood up.
-“Well, I must get lunch together – Lili’s going to join us.
-Why don’t you two go and sit in the lounge room and talk so you’re not under my feet?”
+“Well, I must get lunch together.
+Lili’s going to join us.
+Why don’t you two sit and talk so you’re not under my feet?”

 Col and I snuggled together on the couch, revelling in the closeness after two weeks apart.
-There were few words, but lots of kisses.
+We shared few words, but many kisses.

-After a while, Col whispered, “When are we talking with Mutti about our promise?”
+After a while, Col whispered, “When are we having that conversation with Mutti about our promise?”

-I was conscious of the beautiful girl I was snuggled up with.
-“Perhaps we need to talk about this when we’re alone.
-You need to be sure, then we can talk to her.”
+I was conscious of the beautiful young woman beside me.
+“We should talk about this when we’re alone.
+Then, when we are sure about what we want to do, we can talk to her.”

 “I’m already sure.”
-Col found a way to snuggle closer and leaned in to give me a kiss, her tongue sliding over my lips.
+Col snuggled closer and leaned in to give me a kiss, her tongue sliding over my lips.

-“I arranged to take the day off, Willi.”
+“I took the day off, Willi.”
 She smiled.
 “I wanted to welcome you home and hear about your trip.”

 Col caught my frown and elbowed me.
-“You’re surprised?
-After all the effort she put in to get you to go?”
+“You’re not surprised, are you?
+Not after all the effort she put in to get you to go?”

-I huffed, remembering the worry Mrs Wiśniewski had caused with the photographer and articles in the paper.
-“I suppose not, but I’ll have to ask my mother.”
+I huffed, remembering the worry Mrs. Wiśniewski had caused with the photographer and articles in the paper.
+“I suppose not, but I’ll have to ask my mother if it’s okay.”

 “It’s early closing on Wednesdays,” Mutti Frida reminded us.
 “We can walk down together from here.
-Will you spend Wednesday night here, Willi?”
+Would you like to spend Wednesday night here, Willi?”

 “I’ll speak to my mother and let you know tomorrow, Mutti Frida.
 Is that okay, Lili?”